Cairo Historical Sites

 Giza: That is where the famous pyramids are located, and tourist police patrol this area heavily.

 These areas are frequented by international visitors and have a range of accommodation options and guided tours within Cairo.
-Most travelers include Cairo as a starting point for a full Egyptian tour; thus, it is a logical and safe first stop.
+Most travelers include Cairo as a starting point for full-day Egypt tours; thus, it is a logical and safe first stop.

 Cairo walking tours offer some of the most enjoyable and unique city experiences.
 Local experts guide you through a network of safe-on-foot historic streets, markets, and mosques.